Prime Video: The 43 Best Movies to Watch

 Gleason (2016)

-Doctors diagnosed former New Orleans Saints player Steve Gleason with ALS in 2011, three years after he retired from the NFL.
-This emotional film documents his battle with the disease.
-Told in large part through videos he recorded himself, Gleason's story involves his loving wife, Michel and his newborn son, Rivers.
+In 2011, three years after he retired from the NFL, former New Orleans Saints player Steve Gleason was diagnosed with the nervous system disease amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
+This emotional film documents Gleason's battle with ALS.
+Told in large part through videos he recorded himself, Gleason's story involves his loving wife, Michel, and his newborn son, Rivers.
 It's an eye-opening look at how devastating ALS can be.
-If you have a Prime Video subscription, Gleason is a must watch.
+If you have a Prime Video subscription, Gleason is a must-see.

 Lucy and Desi (2022)